cns-iu/4025C_VR/Object Import/AutoCAD_To_STL.md

   <sub>Fig.6 Verify that the newly created polyline shape can extrude.</sub>
 </p>

 Do not apply the extrude.
-Make a copy of the rough polyline shape and paste it somewhere in your workspace.
+Make a copy of the rough polyline shape and paste it somewhere in your workspace as a backup.

 ### Convert straight segments to arcs